telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/color-coded-bars.md

 ## See Also

-Other articles and how-to examples on the Kendo UI Charts:

 * [Chart JavaScript API Reference](/api/javascript/dataviz/ui/chart)
 * [Drawing API]({% slug overview_kendoui_drawingapi %})
 * [How to Aggregate Data in Pie Charts]({% slug howto_aggregatedata_piecharts %})